Cyber Standards Council

 Monitor cybersecurity standards without engaging in day-to-day specification development issues.
 Stay plugged in.
 Save time.

 Cyber Standards Council F2F meetings are held in conjunction with Borderless Cyber conferences and at other times.
 These meetings will strengthen your professional network and connect you with others in the cybersecurity user community.
 We discuss and explore issues on how standards can and are driving change, as well as best practices for implementing interoperable products to ensure your business is secure and future–proofed.
-The next Borderless Cyber event will be held in conjunction with the FIRST Technical Symposium in Prague.
+The next Borderless Cyber event will be co-hosted by The World Bank, Georgetown University, and OASIS.

 Cyber Standards Council